Tech-Society-SEC/smart-study-plan-generator/README.md

 Visualizing their personalized timetable.

-## 🔹 Current Progress (Work Done ✅)
+#🔹 Current Progress (Work Done ✅)

-So far, the following phases have been completed:
+The following phases have been completed:

 Problem Definition